-Instructor: Jennifer Lê Office Hours: Online Office Location: A100-B Phone: 425.564.2803 (office)
+Office Hours: by appointment Phone: 425.564.2803 (office)

 Email: jennifer.le@bellevuecollege.edu (preferred)

 Course Description and Goals

 This course will focus on issues of sexuality from a sociological perspective including sexual identities and practices and topics such as race, social control, education, etc. Critical thinking and discussion will be important components of the course.